What is a Letting Agent and What Do They Do?

 Tenant Screening and Selection

-This is a common service in which the rental agent finds you a suitable tenant by conducting credit checks, employment verifications, and reference checks.
-This process helps minimise the risk of problematic tenants and ensures the landlord’s property is in good hands.
+This is a common service where the rental agent helps you find suitable tenants by carrying out background checks, including credit checks, employment verification, and reference checks.
+This process helps reduce the risk of problem tenants and makes sure the landlord’s property is well looked after.

 Rent Collection and Management